Published On: March 12, 2026By

 Vendor Characteristics

-• Target Use Case: Employee, Customer, Partner, Association, Training Business, in any combination.
+• Target Use Case: Employee, Customer, Partner, Association, Training Business, or any combination.

 • Learning System Type: LMS.

-• Feature Strength: Broad, diverse, deep set of features that can be configured differently for diverse groups.
+• Feature Strength: Broad, diverse, deep set of features that can be configured differently for various groups.

 • Integration Strength: High.
 Full API.
-Many pre-built integrations, often with automation workflow.
+Many pre-built integrations, often with automated workflows.

 • Implementation: Full-service.
 Third-party implementations at the high-end.
 Excel at data and content migration.